Frequently Asked Questions

 During the summer, when the snow has gone, it is possible for fit individuals to hike the 40 kms of the Kludahk in three days.
 Four is better if you want to see more than your toes.
 Four nights and five days make for a nice leisurely trek with time to enjoy the surroundings.

 In winter the trail is not visible and the snow is often above the flagging, so it becomes necessary to navigate with map and compass.
-A GPS device is helpful, but don’t forget your map and compass and basic back country navigational and route finding skills.
+A GPS device is helpful, but don’t forget your map and compass and basic backcountry navigational and route-finding skills.
+There can be hidden hazards beneath the snow.

 The trail seems to be in good condition, who maintains it?